Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 Equivalently, `newaxis` indices can be though of as adding new axes *after* the existing axes are indexed.

-A size-1 axis can always be inserted anywhere in an array's shape without changing the underlying elements.
+A size `1` axis can always be inserted anywhere in an array's shape without changing the underlying elements.

 An array index can include multiple instances of `newaxis` (or `None`).
-Each will add a size-1 axis in the corresponding location.
+Each will add a size `1` axis in the corresponding location.

 **Exercise:** Can you determine the shape of this array, given that `a.shape` is `(3, 2, 4)`?